tlh45342/docker-compose-hw80/README.md

-# Example Docker file and composefile which constructs "image" named HW80.
+# Example Docker file

+Example Dockerfile and compose file which constructs "image" named HW80.
 Which is a typical Hello World Python/Flask app hanging on port 80

 # docker-compose-hw80